What is program management? Examples, skills & best practices

 As a program manager, you will oversee the connected projects within the program and develop a resource management plan for the overall program.
 You’ll create plans for projects within your program, such as roadmaps and strategic plans, and have processes for when things don’t go as expected (for example, change management).

-The benefits of program management
+Importance of program management

-If you’re already managing multiple projects you might be wondering, is there really that much of a difference between what I’m already doing and program management?
+If you’re already managing multiple projects, you might be wondering, is there really that much of a difference between what I’m already doing and program management?
 The answer is: there can be!
 Though not every team needs it, there are four main benefits to program management.

 Skapa en mall för en programöversikt